iron-software/IronPdfJava.Examples/how-to/java-pdf-to-image-tutorial/README.md

 	</div>
 </div>

-Name your project and finalize the setup.
+Name the project and finalize its creation.

 <div class="content-img-align-center">
 	<div class="center-image-wrapper">